ishanShahzad/import-my-code-220b20f8/README_FIXES.md

 **The backend server was not running!**

-All these errors are because the frontend was trying to connect to `http://localhost:5000` but the backend wasn't listening.
+All these errors are because the frontend was trying to connect to `${import.meta.env.VITE_API_URL}` but the backend wasn't listening.

 ---